timacdonald/multisite-backup-command/readme.md

 ## v1 to v2 upgrade guide

-The structure of the `sites` array has changed.
+The structure of the `$sites` array has changed.
 Please update the array and you should be good to go.

 Previously: